BelgianBiodiversityPlatform/python-dwca-reader/doc/gbif_results.rst

 Additions to the Darwin Core Archive standard & specificities:
 --------------------------------------------------------------

 * In addition to the general metadata file (``metadata.xml``), it contains a ``dataset`` directory.
 Each file in this directory is an EML document describing a dataset whose occurences are part of the search results.
 The file name (without extension) is the UUID of this dataset.
-Each line in occurrence.txt refers to this file using the ``datasetID`` Darwin Core term.
+Each row in occurrence.txt refers to this file using the ``datasetID`` Darwin Core term.
 These UUID's can also be resolved using the `GBRDS Registry`_.
 * It contains rights.txt and citations.txt that provides aggregated IP rights and citation information for these search results.
 These two files are not referenced in the archive descriptor (``meta.xml``)

 Examples: